-EdTech They’ll Never Forget: A Case for Better Case Studies
+EdTech They’ll Never Forget: Effective Case Studies

-To convince smart decision-makers to give your solution a try, you’ll need evidence.
+To convince smart decision-makers to give your solution a try, you’ll need some evidence.
 Not just any evidence will do, but evidence that your product works for schools and for students like theirs.
 When it comes to solving problems in schools, ‘context’ is an important factor upon which product evaluations are based.

 Case studies are a highly useful EdTech sales and marketing tool that speaks to the context of your success, providing qualitative and quantitative data in the shape of an accessible story.
 Case studies can serve to attract right-fit schools, move conversations forward, and provide concrete examples to decision-makers about the kinds of use cases and impacts you have experienced in the past.
 For early stage businesses, new products, and emerging into new markets, case studies are a must-have asset.
 In fact, we recommend having a series of case studies for each customer profile you target, use case you support, and/or pain-point you relieve.

 While case studies are incredibly useful, they are also easy to get wrong.
-It is well-know within EdTech that there are trust issues between schools and vendors.
+It is well-known within EdTech that there are some trust issues between schools and vendors.
 Edweek Market Brief reports that tech-savvy educators doubt vendor research.
 In a study entitled “Education Research Perspectives Survey,” more than three-quarters of respondents (76%) felt that ed-tech vendors were not qualified to conduct valid research about their products.
 This is why having a qualified, objective 3rd party to conduct your case studies can add integrity and rigor to your sales process.

 That being said, not all companies have the resources to have their case studies created with the help of an external team.
 In the event that you should find yourself having to do the work internally, here is some practical advice for creating a credible and effective case study.